J. Willard Marriott: Legacy

 Marriott's legacy continues today through the continuance of the company he founded and through his community involvement and philanthropy.
 Marriott was a faithful member of the LDS Church and sought to share the church's teachings with others by placing a copy of the Book of Mormon in each hotel room, alongside a copy of a Gideon Bible—a tradition that has endured.
 He also donated funds to the church's flagship tertiary educational institution, Brigham Young University (BYU), resulting in the naming of BYU's 19,000-seat multi-purpose arena (Marriott Center) in his honor.
 While serving as home to the BYU Cougars men's and women's college basketball teams, the center also hosts various cultural events and religious devotionals.
 BYU's business school, the Marriott School of Business, is named in honor of Marriott.
 On the campuses of Marriott's alma maters stands the J. Willard Marriott Library at the University of Utah and the Marriott Allied Health Building at Weber State University which houses the Dumke College of Heath Professions.
+The Bullis School’s library is also named in honor of Marriott.